christianmellor/ratlogparser/README.md

 // Parse logs from Stdin
 r := os.Stdin
-p := ratlogparser.SimpleParser{}
+// Create a new parsing instance p := ratlogparser.SimpleParser{}
-entries := ratlogparser.NewEntryReaderWriter(nil)
-err := p.Parse(r, entries)
+// Give it somewhere to place the entries entries := ratlogparser.NewEntryReaderWriter(nil) err := p.Parse(r, entries)
 if err != nil {